 Irene received her Master’s Degree in English Applied Linguistics from Northeast Normal University, China and her BA in English Language and Literature from Jilin Normal University.
 She was as an Associate Professor of English at Changchun University.
 She helped co-edit several books on English composition and authored several essays.
 After coming to the United States, she served as a Chinese Mandarin teacher at the Portland CCPA Chinese School for four years.
 Irene also taught Mandarin at KinderCare for over two years.
 Irene is a kind, caring teacher who instructs the students in Mandarin, Math and Science.
 Irene has been an assistant, RTI teacher and has taught second, third and now teaches fourth grade at Hope for almost three years.

 Yannie received her BA and Masters in Art and Teaching at Pacific University.
 She worked with pre-school to college-aged students and obtained her ESOL endorsement.
-She is multilingual native English speaker who has experience in teaching in English, Cantonese as well as Japanese.
+She is a multilingual native English speaker who has experience in teaching in English, Cantonese as well as Japanese.

 She was born and brought up in Beaverton and enjoys traveling, playing sports, and learning languages.
 Yannie believes that when students celebrate that they are growing and improving is the most rewarding thing in being a teacher.

 Christian Li is a graduate student in the Master of Arts in Teaching program at George Fox University.
 Before he came to the U.S., Christian had been an elementary school teacher for 13 years.
 During this time, he first worked at an international school as the ESL teacher there, and then taught at a Chinese private school.
-So, He has the working experience of teaching both international and Chinese students.
+He has experience teaching both international and Chinese students.

 Rachel Peizer is the 5th Grade English Teacher and Special Education Coordinator at Hope Chinese Charter School.
 She received her Master’s Degree from the University of Oregon in Curriculum and Teacher Education in July 2015.
 Prior to this, she worked in New Orleans at a different charter school where she held many roles.
 She was a kindergarten classroom teacher for two years, a 1-1 paraprofessional support for a student with special needs, and a general classroom assistant (K-2).
 This is her second year at Hope (last year she taught 4th Grade English and was known as Ms. Laing before getting married this past summer).
 In addition to teaching, Rachel loves hiking, biking and adventuring with her new dog, Beignet.
 She is thrilled to be teaching at Hope again this year!